 Who is leading the project?

-The project is being led by the City of Taylorsville, in close coordination with Murray City, West Valley City, the Utah Transit Authority (UTA), the Utah Department of Transportation (UDOT), Wasatch Front Regional Council (WFRC) and Salt Lake County.
+The project is being led by the Federal Transit Administration and the Utah Transit Authority, in cooperation with project partners Taylorsville City, Murray City, West Valley City, the Utah Department of Transportation, Salt Lake Community College, Salt Lake County, and the Wasatch Front Regional Council.

 What is bus rapid transit (BRT)?

-Bus rapid transit (BRT) is a high-quality transit system that delivers fast, comfortable, and cost-effective transit service.
-BRT has faster, more frequent bus service; larger capacity buses; the addition of dedicated, bus-only lanes; and iconic stations with improved user amenities like off-board fare collection, real-time messaging, lighting and benches.
+Bus rapid transit, or BRT, is a high-quality bus-based transit system that delivers fast, comfortable, and cost-effective transit service.
+BRT has faster, more frequent bus service; the addition of dedicated, bus-only lanes; and iconic stations with improved user amenities like off-board fare collection, real-time messaging, lighting, and benches.

 Why is the project needed?

-In general, the existing transit network lacks a high‐quality, reliable, efficient, and direct transit connection from FrontRunner and TRAX to local and regional destinations in and between Murray, Taylorsville and West Valley.
-In addition, transit service demand and the need for alternative mobility options will increase as the population in the area and SLCC student enrollment continue to grow.
+In general, the existing transit network lacks a high‐quality, reliable, efficient, and direct transit connection from FrontRunner and TRAX to local and regional destinations in and between Murray, Taylorsville, and West Valley.
+In addition, transit service demand and the need for alternative mobility options will increase as the population in the area and Salt Lake Community College student enrollment continue to grow.